az-digital/az_quickstart/modules/custom/az_global_footer/README.md

   - az-footer-social-media
   - az-footer-topics

-The menu content will not be deleted upon uninstallation.
+The menu link content provided by this module will also be deleted including any modifications to specific menu items.
+To ensure your menu links are not uninstalled by this module, create new menu links instead of changing existing menu links.